History of the Ba'ath Party: Early years: 1947–58

 The 2nd National Congress convened in June 1954 elected a seven-man National Command (replacing the old Executive Committee), the party's highest organ between National Congresses.
-Aflaq, Bitar and Hawrani represented the Syrian Regional Branch while Abdullah Rimawi and Abdallah Na'was represented the Jordanese Regional Branch.
+Aflaq, Bitar and Hawrani represented the Syrian Regional Branch while Abdullah Rimawi and Abdallah Na'was represented the Jordanian Regional Branch.
 The modern Ba'ath Party structure was created at the 2nd National Congress by amending the party's Internal Regulations.
 The Congress officially approved the merger of 1952 of the Arab Ba'ath and the Arab Socialist Party.

 The failure of the traditionalist parties (the PP and the NP) to close ranks, strengthened the public image of the Ba'ath Party.
 When Ba'athist Adnan al-Malki, the deputy chief of staff, was assassinated by Yunis Abd al-Rahim, a member of the Syrian Social Nationalist Party (SSNP), the Ba'ath Party launched a vehemently anti-SSNP hate-campaigns which "reached hysterical proportions".
 What followed organized anti-SSNP demonstrations, attacks on the SSNP's party organ al-Bina, the sentencing of its party leaders to jail, and the SSNP's dissolution.
 After this, the traditionalist parties with the Ba'ath Party and the Syrian Communist Party, signed a National Pact which sough the establishment of a unity government.
 After bickering with the traditionalist parties of the PP and the NP, a unity government was formed led by Sabri al-Asali.
 Bitar and Khalil Kallas were appointed Minister of Foreign Affairs and Minister of Economics respectively in the new government.
 The Ba'ath Party, in a position of strength, was then able to force the government to join a proposed federal union with Egypt.
 This would lead to the establishment of the United Arab Republic (UAR) and the dissolution of the Syrian Regional Branch.